 You’re at risk for shingles if you’ve ever had chickenpox.
 That’s because the varicella-zoster virus, which causes chickenpox, is also responsible for shingles.
 The virus remains dormant inside your body after having chickenpox.
 In some people, the virus reactivates later in life, leading to shingles.
 This can happen many years, or even decades after having chickenpox.

 Shingles can occur in people of any age, but it usually affects older adults.
-About 1 in 3 people in the United States gets shingles at some point during their lifetime.
+About

 It isn’t clear why the varicella-zoster virus reactivates in some people and not others.
 People often think of stress as a trigger for shingles, but some new research has looked at this link further.
 Keep reading to learn more about this connection.